kazimics/StarSync/README.md

 - Node.js >= 14.0.0
 - GitHub Personal Access Token
 - OpenAI API Key (or compatible API)
-- SiYuan Note (optional, if you want to sync to SiYuan)
+- SiYuan Note or Obsidian (optional, if you want to sync to knowledge bases)

 ### Installation